steven-rolph/country-trakcer/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

+### Key Features Usage
+- **PDF Export**: Click the download icon in the header to generate travel summaries
+- **Year Filtering**: Use the year selector to view data for specific years
+- **Data Reset**: Access via settings with admin password protection
+- **User Switching**: Toggle between Cheryl and Nigel using the user selector

 ### Adding Features
 1. Create new components in `src/components/`